nss-copper-dragonflies/WorkforceManagement/Readme.md

 Bangazon Workforce Management enables IT to manage and assign computers.

 ### Computers
+## AUTHOR: JORDAN ROSAS
+- IT can create computers
+- IT can Delete computers only if it is not assigned to anyone
+- IT can View Details of the Computers

 #### Authors
 Ashwin Prakash, Brittany Ramos-Janeway, and Jordan Rosas